 Editor’s note: This article is an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
 For the full guide to building a high-performing, agile software team, pick up your free copy!

 A task board is an at-a-glance “information broadcaster” about your software projects.
 It’s the easiest way for teams to break down barriers that divide people working on a project, powering communication, efficiency, and a higher-quality product.
 In this chapter, we’ll explain how to combine custom labels and pipelines to create your perfect project dashboard.

 A successful project foundation starts with a good task board, and a good task board starts with repos, understood pipelines, Epics, and a sane labelling system.

-The task board (or "board”) is how you view, prioritize, and manage your product backlog.
+- The ZenHub Board (or, for those in the know, just the “board”) is how you view, prioritize, and manage your product backlog.

-Repositories (“repos”) are how projects are divided in GitHub.
-GitHub now provides unlimited private repositories on paid plans.
+- Repositories (“repos”) are how projects are divided up in GitHub.
 Since ZenHub allows you to connect repositories together, don’t be shy – divide your projects into a generous number of repos to help things stay organized.

-Labels are the tagging system used to convey more information about each issue.
+- Labels are the tagging system used to convey extra information about each issue.
 Naturally, you can filter your boards by label.

 A note on labels